tbooth/pod5_by_pore/workflow/documentation.md

 pairs will be together in a file, and so individual POD5 files, or batches thereof, may be meaningfully processed with "dorado duplex".

-For archiving of POD5 files, formatting by partition may be useful.
+For archiving of POD5 files, formatting by partition may therefor be useful.
 This workflow does the re-partitioning efficiently with a configurable batch size.

 ## Configuration